 Prescribing a diet for dogs and cats with kidney or renal disease is an area of much debate.
 Traditionally diets for kidney failure have involved low protein and high carbohydrate models with vets commonly recommending prescription dry foods.
-However, increasingly there is a shift towards moist, acidifying, raw diets, something I have long been advocating for.
-Below I discuss what kidney disease is, why I recommend a raw diet, more detail on managing protein levels at different stages of the disease and suggested homemade recipes.
+However, increasingly there is a shift towards moist, acidifying, raw diets, something we have long been advocating for.
+Below we discuss what kidney disease is, why we recommend a raw diet, more detail on managing protein levels at different stages of the disease and suggested homemade recipes.
 Note if your dog or cat has kidney disease then its important to talk to a vet about tailoring a diet specifically for their stage of disease.

 What is kidney disease and how to spot it

 The kidneys’ main functions are to remove waste products from the blood stream and maintain the water content and pressure.
 Chronic kidney or renal disease is a condition of irreversible, long term deterioration in the kidney function.
 The main clue therefore that dogs or cats have kidney disease is in changes to their urination (more or less than usual) and drinking (more than usual).
 As the kidneys get worse at filtering out waste products dogs and cats are likely to become sick and so exhibit vomiting, loss of appetite, lethargy and other symptoms.